fenjalien/obsidian-typst/README.md

 # Obsidian Typst

 Renders `typst` code blocks into images using [Typst](https://github.com/typst/typst) through the power of WASM!
+This is still very much in development, so suggestions/bugs are welcome!

+**NOTE**: The plugin has to load fonts at startup, which on my machine takes about 20s but after that its *heckin* fast.
 ## Example

 ```